DuendeInexistente/Cirque/ShortStories/stars.md

  "No, lord yellow."
 She said without a pause in spite of the heat, turning the lighthouse's focal mirrors on their pivots.
 "It's not."

-Yellow looked at -she supposed- her horn and then at the mirrors, and looked at the brickwork up to the pyre.
+Yellow looked at -she supposed- her horn and then at the mirrors, and looked at the pyre.
 "Allow me to assist."

  "There is no need--"